spraakbanken/sparv-pipeline/docs/developers-guide/misc.md

 # MISC
 **TODO**
-- When should you use the SparvError class?
+- When should you use the SparvErrorMessage class?
 - rule order